“My friends don’t talk to me”

 If your friend suddenly stops talking to you, they might be taking time to recharge for self-care or they may be having personal problems they’re not ready to talk about yet.

 Also, your friend might have a problem they may feel ashamed of ‘admitting’ to.
-Or, they may feel that they’ll be bothering or upsetting you, or have fear of being labeled, and worry about how the friendship might change.
+Or, they may feel that they’ll be bothering or upsetting you, have fear of being labeled, and worry about how the friendship might change.

-#5 You don’t want the same things anymore
+#5.
+You don’t want the same things anymore

 Some people stop speaking to friends because they want different things.
 People grow apart and they move on without saying anything.